 - Only two fans out of the box.

 Best Budget Full Tower Case 2019

-The same is the case with the Phanteks Enthoo Pro as it delivers one of the best build qualities; the chassis is almost made out of all metal, meaning that you will not have to worry about plastic bits coming into your way, and ruining the overall cohesion element of the build.
+Phanteks Enthoo Pro delivers one of the best build qualities; the chassis is almost made out of all metal, meaning that you will not have to worry about plastic bits coming into your way, and ruining the overall cohesion element of the build.

 Considering how it is a full tower, and not a mid-tower, there is enough expansion available for literally any hardware size.

 You can build a beast of a PC in this case; and it is entirely up to you whether you want a water cooler PC, or an air cooled PC, because the case is optimized for both.